 - Build your resume and gain hands-on experience through projects in the community

 Spartanburg is an arts town.
 From the $42 million Chapman Cultural Center to small arts nonprofits, there are a myriad of opportunities for on-the-job learning in the arts.
+While we have ample opportunities in our own backyard and across the region, Converse students may also choose to participate in out-of-state internship opportunities during the summer and Jan term.

 The Arts Management minor will prepare you to lead and manage arts and cultural organizations.
 In this program you will develop your capacity as an executive, fundraiser, planner, marketer, and financial manager in the nonprofit and for-profit arts.